fswienty/godot-wheeled-vehicle-template/README.md

 ![Alt text](/Icons/thumbnail_wide.png)

 This repository contains files to allow making arbitrary 2D wheeled vehicles in the Godot game engine.
-The basic concept is to simulate each wheel individually, which makes it possible to make a wide variaty vehicle with this, regardless of the amount of wheels or the steering.
+The basic concept is to simulate each wheel individually, which makes it possible to make a wide variety vehicles with this, regardless of the amount of wheels or the steering.

 The repository contains a couple example vehicles: a simple car, a motorbike, a truck with four-wheel-steering, a forklift with rear wheel steering, and the chassis of a crane with 12 wheels, 10 of which steer.